camh-neuroinformatics/compucool-november-2018/README.md

 - one collection per day courses are taught
 - each folder for a collection must contain course files, named in the following pattern (0-indexed): 00-name-of-course.html
 - course folder should be named \_course_3rd.
 That is, underscore, course, date of course (this is just a convention, doesn't really matter as long as \_config.yml has the correct name for the matching folder)
-- numbering of files is important, and should follow chronological order (ascending order from earliest to last),  and match the json feed index numbering.
-This way collapsibles will be rendered in the correct order, and clicking on events in the calendar will expand the right collapsible.
+~~- numbering of files is important, and should follow chronological order (ascending order from earliest to last),  and match the json feed index numbering.
+This way collapsibles will be rendered in the correct order, and clicking on events in the calendar will expand the right collapsible.~~ Start date included in file is important, determines ordering and collapsibles being expanded correctly by clicking in the calendar
 - numbering between days _should be continuous between folders_.
 For example, if you had a \_courses_27th and \_courses_28th, and the last file of \_courses_27th was 17-my-awesome-course.html, the first file of courses_28th should be 18-another-spectacular-course.html
 - add new collections (days courses are taught on) into \_config.yml
 - omit "helper" if there is no helper, and the page will automatically render without that field